 - Renovating an arts facility.
-Examples include: - Making a building accessible to people with disabilities by adding an elevator or ramps - Installing a new roof - Updating the building façade, including exterior signage - Replacing HVAC systems - Adding HEPA filtration equipment - Installing an integrated fire protection system - Replacing permanent seating in a theater space - Renovating a lobby and/or concession area - Renovating dressing rooms - Carrying out a preservation project on a historic building that is utilized as an arts facility - Constructing a new building for use as an arts facility - Purchasing a building for use as an arts facility (purchase of the building must be outright, not through a mortgage, bridge loan, or lease-to-own arrangement) - Building an outdoor stage or amphitheater - Purchasing and installing permanent equipment.
-The only types of equipment that may be included in a Cultural Facilities Grant application are included below. - o Permanent equipment that requires building ownership or a long-term lease: - HVAC systems - HEPA air filtration equipment - Integrated fire projection system - Permanent seating in an arts facility - Permanent equipment that does not require building ownership or a long-term lease: - Sound equipment - Lighting equipment - Projection systems - Stage equipment (such as curtains and screens) - Kilns - Printing presses - Permanent exhibition equipment, such as art gallery hanging systems or lighting - Art collection storage and management equipment - Video equipment for recording or livestreaming arts programs - Equipment to make programming accessible to people with disabilities, such as assistive listening devices.
+Examples include: - Making a building accessible to people with disabilities by adding an elevator or ramps - Installing a new roof - Updating the building façade, including exterior signage - Replacing HVAC systems - Adding HEPA filtration equipment - Installing an integrated fire protection system

+- Replacing permanent seating in a theater space - Replacing flooring - Replacing fly systems - Renovating a lobby and/or concession area - Renovating dressing rooms - Carrying out a preservation project on a historic building that is utilized as an arts facility - Constructing a new building for use as an arts facility - Purchasing a building for use as an arts facility (purchase of the building must be outright, not through a mortgage, bridge loan, or lease-to-own arrangement) - Building an outdoor stage or amphitheater - Purchasing and installing permanent equipment.
+The only types of equipment that may be included in a Cultural Facilities Grant application are included below. - Permanent equipment that requires Applicant's building ownership or a long-term lease: - HVAC systems - HEPA air filtration equipment - Integrated fire projection system - Permanent seating in an arts facility - Permanent equipment that does not require Applicant's building ownership or a longterm lease: - Sound equipment - Lighting equipment that is not permanently installed - Projection systems - Stage equipment (such as curtains and screens) - Kilns - Printing presses - Permanent exhibition equipment, such as art gallery hanging systems or lighting - Art collection storage and management equipment - Video equipment for recording or livestreaming arts programs - Equipment to make programming accessible to people with disabilities, such as assistive listening devices.